vanbuncha/adm/README.md

-# Repository for subject Advances in Data mining
+# Advances in Data mining at Leiden University